SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 All of the above metrics are tagged with values specific to the requests being processed; thereby giving multi-dimensional views of the collected metrics.

->Note: The OpenCensus implementation used in Steeltoe (i.e. `Steeltoe.Management.OpenCensus`) has been contributed to the OpenCensus community.
+>NOTE: The OpenCensus implementation used in Steeltoe (i.e. `Steeltoe.Management.OpenCensus`) has been contributed to the OpenCensus community.
 At some point in the near future the metrics collection functionality will move to using it, instead of the Steeltoe version.

 #### 1.2.13.1 Configure Settings